What is API Security?

 Choosing the Right API Security Solution

 It is vital that you choose the right API security solution.
-Once you have data exposed, the cat is out of the bag, so it's important to get this right the first time.
-API security solutions include API gateways, security proxies, and cloud security services, and evaluating the features and functionality of API security solutions as a comprehensive solution can help ensure that you choose the right solution for your APIs, your environment, and your needs.
+Once you have data exposed, the cat is out of the bag, so it’s important to get this right the first time.
+API security solutions encompass API gateways, security proxies, and cloud-based services.
+A thorough evaluation of their features and capabilities as a unified system aids in selecting an optimal solution tailored to your APIs, environment, and requirements.

 No one solution is inherently secure, so considering your security as a complete offering – while considering the scalability, performance, and cost of API security solutions – can help ensure that you choose a solution that meets your needs and budget.

-StackHawk for Cloud API Security and API Discovery
+How StackHawk Can Help with Cloud API Security